Echo108471/MonkeyTrenchOffense/ProjectDocumentTemplate.md

 - After thorough discussion with the team members, we decided to take the classic Bloons TD and put a spin on it.
 Now the player is the balloon and the towers are monkeys.
 We also decided to go with non-pixelated, smooth visuals, as Bloons TD does the same.
 - Characters:
   - Balloons: Red, Blue, Green, Beast, Lead, Black Hole
-  - Monkeys: Normal, Ice, TNT
+  - Monkeys: Multishot, Ice, TNT
 - Each monkey type has different tails.
 Normal monkey has an initial M in its tail, Ice monkey has an initial I in its tail, TNT monkey has TNT in its tail.
   - TNT monkey is holding a TNT on its left hand to give it a more unique look.
   - Normal monkey has the default monkey color, Ice monkey is blue, TNT monkey is red.